 Actor/Role-condition Action/Description Begins when SMM SMM decides to launch the software modification process.
 1 SMM SMM checks if a VNF LCM operation, NS LCM operation, and/or VRM operation is currently ongoing.
 If yes, depending on the type of the NS LCM operation, VNF LCM operation and/or VRM operation, the operator's configuration, and the capabilities of the software modification for the NFV-MANO functional entity to be modified, an appropriate action is taken (see note 5).
-Appropriate actions include: the software modification is immediately continued with step 2 and is executed in parallel to the ongoing operation; or the software modification is suspended until the NS LCM operation, VNF LCM operation and/or VRM operation are/is completed.
-2 SMM SMM checks if adequate resources are available for the software - modification as indicated in the execution plan of the software modification process.
+Appropriate actions include: the software modification is immediately continued with step 2 and is executed in parallel to the ongoing operation; or the software modification is suspended until the NS LCM operation, VNF LCM operation and/or VRM operation 2 SMM are/is completed.
+SMM checks if adequate resources are available for the software modification as indicated in the execution plan of the software modification process.
 SMM takes appropriate steps to prepare the system for the planned software modification of the target NFV-MANO functional entity, including identifying a restoration point and starting special logs enabling software rollback (see notes 1 and 4).
-3 SMM -> Target NFV-MANO SMM requests the target NFV-MANO functional entity to proceed functional entity with the software modification with indication, if needed, of the appropriate resources it can use for the execution.
-4 Target NFV-MANO functional The target NFV-MANO functional entity executes the software entity modification according to its internal procedures.
+3 SMM -> Target NFV-MANO functional entity SMM requests the target NFV-MANO functional entity to proceed with the software modification with indication, if needed, of the appropriate resources it can use for the execution.
+4 Target NFV-MANO functional entity The target NFV-MANO functional entity executes the software modification according to its internal procedures.
 It also releases resources that are not needed any more.
-5 Target NFV-MANO functional The target NFV-MANO functional entity reports back to SMM that entity -> SMM the software modification has completed (see notes 2 and 3).
+5 Target NFV-MANO functional entity -> SMM The target NFV-MANO functional entity reports back to SMM that the software modification has completed (see notes 2 and 3).
 6 SMM -> Tester SMM invokes the tester with indication of appropriate resources it can use for execution.
-The tester runs all the test suites applicable for the verification of the health and the performance of the target - NFV-MANO functional entity and the system as a whole.
+The tester runs all the test suites applicable for the verification of the health and the performance of the target NFV-MANO functional entity and the system as a whole.
 7 Tester -> SMM The tester determines that the software modification of the target NFV-MANO functional entity has been completed successfully.
-Not Endowhon SNANA needed resources are released (see note 3).
-Ends when SMM SMM commits the software modification process and releases resources that were used to protect the software modification I process and enable software rollback (see note 4). g restoration point, in which case no further actions are taken, or it • o of the target NFV-MANO functional entity and its context in such a onal entity can be restored from this restoration point with enough ext to resume operation even after • ity has deployed the destination software version successfully, it was completed successfully.
-In case the target NFV-MANO functional ble to roll back to the source version successfully, the target at it has completed the software modification with automatic rollback case, SMM can decide to retry the operation.
-FV-MANO functional entity, e.g. it crashed, it returned with an error ep 7 failed, SMM needs to decide whether a retry is appropriate as a software rollback described in clause 5.2.2.6, or the fallback proc edure described in clause 5.9. ack are used by SMM to store information necessary to revert the vithout service impact through the software rollback such as log of on of removed entities, etc. Once the software modification process is nes not possible.
-Instead, if necessary, a software modification proc ess can be initiated where the des tination software version is the same as the source software version e just committed software modifica l is aware of the related canabilitie \sim of the NEV_MANO functional entity as well as the operator's
+Not needed resources are released (see note 3).
+Ends when SMM SMM commits the software modification process and releases resources that were used to protect the software modification process and enable software rollback (see note 4). can way The restoration point can be an existing restoration point, in which case no further actions are taken, or it can be a new one created as a backup of the target NFV-MANO functional entity and its context in such a way that this target NFV-MANO functional entity can be restored from this restoration point with enough context to resume operation even after a crash.
+NOTE 2: If th rep enti NF NOTE 3: If S othe des NOTE 4: Res cha exe con pro of ti NOTE 5: SM Resources enabling the software rollback are used by SMM to store information necessary to revert the changes of the software modification without service impact through the software rollback such as log of executed operations, state/configuration of removed entities, etc. Once the software modification process is committed, the software rollback becomes not possible.
+Instead, if necessary, a software modification process can be initiated where the destination software version is the same as the source software version of the just committed software modification process.